openharmony/docs/en/application-dev/reference/apis-arkui/js-service-widget-ui/js-service-widget-basic-image.md

 >
 >  When using an SVG image, note that:
 >
 >  - The SVG image will not be drawn if the length or width of the parent component is infinity.
-Therefore, you are advised to set the length and width for the **\<image>** component.
+Therefore, you are advised to set the length and width for the **Image** component.
 >
->  - If the image length and width are not specified in the SVG description, the SVG image fills the **\<image>** component area.
+>  - If the image length and width are not specified in the SVG description, the SVG image fills the **Image** component area.
 >
 >  - If the image length and width are specified in the SVG description, the following rules are adopted to decide the final display effect:
 >
->    - If the **\<image>** component is too small to afford the SVG image, the SVG image is cropped and only its upper left part is displayed in the component.
+>    - If the **Image** component is too small to afford the SVG image, the SVG image is cropped and only its upper left part is displayed in the component.
 >
->    - If the **\<image>** component is big enough to afford the SVG image, the SVG image is displayed in the upper left corner of the component.
+>    - If the **Image** component is big enough to afford the SVG image, the SVG image is displayed in the upper left corner of the component.

 ## Events